cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-cloudfoundry-via-arm-templates.md

 >**NOTE:**
   * All the following commands must be run in your dev-box.
   * By default, this setction uses [xip.io](http://xip.io/) to resolve the system domain.
 More information, please click [**HERE**](../../advanced/deploy-azuredns).
+  * Now by default, it uses the default storage account as the blobstore in multiple-vm-cf.yml.

 Run `deploy_cloudfoundry.sh` in your home directory.